Seattle Travel Guide › Nightlife

 Pioneer Square Nightlife

 Like Pike Place Market, another area that radically changes character from day to night is picturesque Pioneer Square.
 From 9 to 5, it’s a popular spot for tech startups and sandwich shops, full of worker bees and tourists.
 But after dark, a mix of old grime and new glitz offers a window into the sharp divisions that characterize modern day Seattle.
 Seek out a craft cocktail at one of the recent additions to the (very walkable) neighborhood: Damn The Weather is a fine place to start, upscale and sleek, set in a handsome sliver of a room.
-You can also try E. Smith Mercantile (208 1st Ave S), an eclectic shop of local, handmade goods, with a hidden, very small—and very excellent—bar in the back.
 If you get to the Square early enough, there may be some art galleries still open; though some artists have been forced to flee the area due to rising rents, this is still ground zero for exhibits in the city.
 One of the best is Stonington Gallery, featuring distinctive Northwest-derived pieces (art lovers should try coming to the Square on the first Thursday of the month for the Art Walk, where dozens of galleries, lofts, and normally private residences open their doors to the public).

 After cocktails and art-appreciation, consider checking out the bill at Comedy Underground, the city’s best comedy club.
 Many all-time greats have performed here and the booking agents are discerning, so your chance of getting a good laugh (or ten) is high.